nucternal18/dao/README.md

     npx hardhat test
     ```

-5. Update network details as shown in the config file and .env.example:
+5. Update network details as shown in the config file and .env.example (If you intend to deploy contract to a test network. i.e. Polygon Mumbai):

    ```solidity
        networks: {